Money, money, money.

 Unlike the other providers, Zurich also offers discounts when you add specified illness cover to their life insurance, making them very competitive and hard not to ignore.

-Taking the price off the table and moving onto the most important benefit life insurance offers – the claim, i.e. the probability of your policy paying out.
+Let’s take the price off the table and move on to the most important benefit life insurance offers – the claim, i.e. the probability of your policy paying out.
 Zurich has a very fair claims philosophy; only in the worst cases of non-disclosure or fraud will they decline a claim.
-Therefore I’m comfortable recommending them as the last thing I want is for you to have an issue should you have to make a claim.
+Therefore I’m comfortable recommending them as the last thing I want is to have an issue should you have to make a claim.

-For the fourth year in a row, Aviva is our favourite income protection provider.
+Aviva is our favourite income protection provider for the fourth year.
 And I can’t see that changing until I can vouch for how the other providers deal with claims.
-Some of the other providers are new to the personal income protection market, so they have only paid a handful of claims.
+Some other providers are new to the personal income protection market, so they have only paid a handful of claims.

-Unlike the other providers who offer discounts to make their product more attractive, Aviva don’t, and I applaud them for that.
-Their income protection product stands alone and is well worth a few extra quid per month.
+Unlike the other providers who offer discounts to make their products more attractive, Aviva doesn’t, and I applaud them for that.
+Their income protection product stands alone and is worth a few extra quid per month.
 To be fair to them, they usually offer the lowest premium in most cases.

 You also get access to Best Doctors with all Aviva policies – yet another reason to recommend them.

-However…and this is important, Aviva can be quite strict when it comes to occupation classes.
+However…and this is important, Aviva can be quite strict regarding occupation classes.
 Your occupation affects the price of your income protection.
-There are 4 different occupation classes, with 1 being the lowest risk, 4 being the highest risk.
-If you find yourself classed as a 2, 3 or 4 with Aviva, you may do better at another insurer.
+There are four occupation classes, one being the lowest risk and four being the highest.
+You may do better at another insurer if you are classed as a 2, 3 or 4 with Aviva.
 Let me know.

-Did you know we’re the only life insurance broker that publishes these figures every year?
+Did you know we’re the only life insurance broker that publishes these figures annually?

 What have the others got to hide?